Shim Mheuka

-Shumaira Zion "Shim" Mheuka (born 20 October 2007) is an English footballer who plays as a forward for club Chelsea.
+Shumaira Zion "Shim" Mheuka (born 20 October 2007) is an English footballer who plays as a forward for club Celtic, on loan from club Chelsea.

 Club career

+Early career

 Born in England to Zimbabwean parents, Mheuka joined Brighton & Hove Albion at the age of nine.
+He was educated at Ardingly College.
 He progressed through Brighton & Hove Albion's academy, making his under-18 debut at just fourteen years old.

+Chelsea

 In July 2022, Mheuka signed with fellow Premier League club Chelsea.
 He made his debut for Chelsea's under-18 team in a 2–1 win over West Bromwich Albion in October 2022.

 On 12 December 2024, Mheuka made his first-team debut for Chelsea, coming on as a second-half substitute in their UEFA Conference League tie against Astana in Kazakhstan.
 His Premier League debut came on 25 February 2025 as a late substitute against Southampton.

 On 6 March 2025, Mheuka made history as the youngest player to start for Chelsea in a European competition in a 2–1 away victory over Copenhagen.

+Celtic (Loan)

+On 2 September 2026, Mheuka signed a new five-year deal with Chelsea, before being loaned to Scottish Premiership club Celtic until the end of the season.
+Mheuka made his debut later that day, coming on as a substitute in a 3–0 victory over Aberdeen.